Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiniMax M2.7

-Pick MiniMax M2.7 if you want the stronger benchmark profile.
-MiMo-V2-Flash only becomes the better choice if coding is the priority or you want the cheaper token bill.
+Pick MiMo-V2-Flash if you want the stronger benchmark profile.
+MiniMax M2.7 only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.

 Coding